 - 1. A description of the patient's condition and the circumstances necessitating treatment; - A discussion of why alternative therapies are unsatisfactory and why the probable risk of using the investigational device is no greater than the probable risk from the disease or condition; - 3.
 An identification of any deviations in the approved clinical protocol that may be needed to treat the patient; - 4.
-The patient protection measures that will be followed: - a) A draft of the informed consent document that will be used (template available in RUTH- HRP-506 Template Consent Document - Emergency or Compassionate Use) - b) Clearance from the institution as specified by their policies: contact Michael McCrary (Senior Vice President of Mount Sinai Health System, Administration. - c) Concurrence of the IRB chairperson (this is done via the RUTH RNI submission) - d) An independent assessment from an uninvolved physician; and - e) Authorization from the device manufacturer on the use of the device.
+The patient protection measures that will be followed: - a) A draft of the informed consent document that will be used (template available in RUTH- HRP-506 Template Consent Document - Emergency or Compassionate Use) - b) Clearance from the institution as specified by their policies: Amanda Rhee, MD, MS System Vice President of Perioperative and Procedural Services, Mount Sinai Health System. - c) Concurrence of the IRB chairperson (this is done via the RUTH RNI submission) - d) An independent assessment from an uninvolved physician; and - e) Authorization from the device manufacturer on the use of the device.